Arcadio Maxílom: Early life

-He was born in Tuburan, Cebu to Roberto Maxílom, the town gobernadorcillo, and Gregoria Molero.
+He was born in 13th of November, 1862 in Tuburan, Cebu to Roberto Maxílom, the town gobernadorcillo, and Gregoria Molero.
 His family were members of the local gentry, or principalía.
-He worked as a teacher in the local school before joining the Katipunan, whose activities in Cebu were led by a young Negrense, León Kilat.
+His first exposure to education was through the cartilla (a Spanish syllabic book for learning the Spanish language).
+Later on, his education was further broadened by a parish priest in the town who tutored him.